 Dr. Garbely previously served as the Associate Medical Director at Caron and has been in the field of addiction medicine for more than 10 years.
 He is Board-certified in Psychiatry, Addiction Medicine, and Internal Medicine and has an extensive background in treating addicted individuals, including healthcare professionals, executives, and pilots who suffer from substance use disorders.
 He has also worked to develop innovative treatment programs for psychiatric patients involving a 12-Step philosophy.

-He is a Clinical Associate Professor at Penn State University, Hershey School of Medicine as well as faculty at Reading Health System.
+He is a Clinical Associate Professor at Penn State University, Hershey School of Medicine as well as faculty at Reading Hospital.
 As the Addiction Medicine Fellowship Director, Dr. Garbely will be eminently involved in educating the next generation of addiction treatment professionals.

 Dr. Garbely also co-founded The Center for Professional Development, which is responsible for the mental healthcare of many university School of Medicine and Post-Baccalaureate students.
 He has won multiple teaching awards on the local and national level, including the American Psychiatric Association’s Helen Ruske, MD Award for Excellence in Medical Student Teaching.
 He is also a Fellow of the American Society of Addiction Medicine.